quicwg/base-drafts/draft-ietf-quic-transport.md

 Address:

-: When used without qualification, the tuple of IP version, IP address, and UDP port number that represents one end of a network path.
+: When used without qualification, the address used by the underlying transport to represent one end of a network path.
+For example, in the common case that the underlying transport is UDP, it is a tuple of IP version, IP address, and UDP port number.

 Connection ID: